 Perhaps most importantly, I have learned how to effectively lead and motivate teams that provide dental screening and treatment; working closely with children at XXXX Dentistry, I have developed meticulous skills to assess the scientific and social ramifications of oral disease and tooth decay in particular, along with its treatment and prevention.
 My experiences as a volunteer and patient advocate have shown me the need for empathy, for reaching out to diverse patients in every state of health and empowering them to improve their situation.

-I am now ready to move into a new role, become part of the next generation of pediatric dentists, and provide comprehensive dental care access for children in need.
-I hope I can have the profound privilege of bringing my all to your especially distinguished institution at the University of XXXX, building relationships of trust with patients that will last a lifetime.
+I am ready to move into a new role, become part of the next generation of pediatric dentists, and provide comprehensive dental care access for needy children.
+I hope to have the profound privilege of bringing my all to your especially distinguished institution at the University of XXXX, building relationships of trust with patients that will last a lifetime.

 I appreciate your consideration,